 It’s easy to spend hundreds of dollars for a playhouse but if you want something really cool that your kids can brag about, then this is the playhouse for you!

-Cardboard forts and cardboard playhouses – they’re not a new idea.
-This DIY playhouse, however, is one of the more awesome yet easy projects you can find!
+Cardboard forts and cardboard playhouses – they’re not new ideas.
+This DIY cardboard play dome, however, is one of the more awesome yet easy projects you can find!
 It’s totally unique since you don’t usually find a geodesic playhouse sold in toy stores.
-Plus it’s steampunk themed, which most kids just love. :)
+Plus it is steampunk-themed, which most kids just love. :)

-Do you have kids who you think will love this?
+Do you have kids who you think will love this cardboard play dome?
 Then gather all the materials you will need and learn how to build a geodesic cardboard play dome by reading the complete tutorial below!

 - White Glue